GeoscienceAustralia/interactive-maps/README.md

 The application also contains a config creator (BETA) which allows you to easily generate a JSON file with your requested configuration.
 The configuration allows you to configure things like base maps, layers, and which tools you want to use.
 The config creator can be accessed by appending configCreator to the homepage URL.

+For more information please look at the wiki https://github.com/GeoscienceAustralia/interactive-maps/wiki

 ## Running locally

 Run npm and bower install from the directory where you have the project checked out